What is Espresso Macchiato (A Delicious Recipe!)

 Regional variations also come into play; a macchiato from an Italian coffee shop would taste different from one from an American coffee shop.

-The drink can also be strengthened by adding another shot of espresso, or it can be made sweeter by sprinkling flavor syrup on top.
+The drink can also be strengthened by adding another shot of espresso, or it can be made sweeter by sprinkling flavored syrup on top.

-Yes! here is a quick and easy way to make an espresso macchiato at home.
+Here is a quick and easy recipe for espresso macchiato at home.

 Ingredients